redfrexx/OpenSourceGIS_06/README.md

 In this exercise, we will use juypter notebook to work with Python.
 Here are the steps to start the jupyter notebook.

 1. Make Firefox or Chrome your default Web Browser: For instructions on how to do that, see [here](https://support.microsoft.com/en-ca/help/4028606/windows-10-change-your-default-browser).
+2. Open the "Anaconda Prompt" and move to the main folder of this repository.
+3. Activate the 'ors' Python environment:
+ `activate ors`

-2. Start the Jupyter notebook server:
+4. Start the Jupyter notebook server:
   `jupyter notebook`

-Your browser should be opened automatically directing you to localhost:8888
+Your browser should open automatically directing you to localhost:8888/tree where your jupyter notebook server is running.